What You Need to Know about Avoiding Lifestyle Creep

 3. cut cableMonitor your subscriptions.
 Consumers spend an average of $273 a month on subscriptions, mainly TV and video related, and most of them are unsure of the exact amount.
 List all of your subscription services, and cancel any services that you seldom use, or can do without, and consider rotating between the rest.

 4. Automate savings.
 Make it easier to build emergency and retirement funds.
-Enroll in your employer’s 401(k) or 403(b) (RRSP in Canada) plans.
+Enrol in your employer’s pension or RRSP plan.
 Deposit your tax refunds into interest-bearing accounts or purchase ETFs.

 5. Set goals.
 Having specific objectives can help you stay on track when you’re tempted to splurge.
 Write your goals down, so you can keep them in sight.